microsoft/DiskANN/README.md

 ```
 @misc{diskann-github,
-   author = {Simhadri, Harsha Vardhan and Krishnaswamy, Ravishankar and Srinivasa, Gopal and Subramanya, Suhas Jayaram and Antonijevic, Andrija and Pryce, Dax and Williams, Shane and Gollapudi, Siddarth and Sivashankar, Varun and Karia, Neel and Singh, Aditi and Jaiswal, Shikhar and Mahapatro, Neelam and Tower, Bryan}},
+   author = {Simhadri, Harsha Vardhan and Krishnaswamy, Ravishankar and Srinivasa, Gopal and Subramanya, Suhas Jayaram and Antonijevic, Andrija and Pryce, Dax and Kaczynski, David and Williams, Shane and Gollapudi, Siddarth and Sivashankar, Varun and Karia, Neel and Singh, Aditi and Jaiswal, Shikhar and Mahapatro, Neelam and Adams, Philip and Tower, Bryan}},
    title = {{DiskANN: Scalable, efficient and Feature-rich ANNS}},
    url = {https://github.com/Microsoft/DiskANN},
    version = {0.5},